 Bias Education and Training Development

-The New York State Unified Court System (UCS) will develop and implement a mandatory, comprehensive, and sustainable racial bias, cultural awareness, and procedural justice education and training program for all UCS judges and court staff with special emphasis on public safety officers.
+The New York State Unified Court System (UCS) will develop and implement a mandatory, comprehensive, cultural awareness, and procedural justice education and training program for all UCS judges and court staff with special emphasis on public safety officers.
 UCS will also evaluate the impact of this training on staff and court culture.

 Master Jury Lists